February 14, 2022

 It is normal to notice a slight burning smell when you turn your heating system on for the first time in the winter.
 This is simply the dust and debris that has collected on the furnace burning off.
 In most cases, this is nothing to worry about and the smell should go away within a few minutes.
 However, if the smell persists, this could be a sign that your air filter is clogged.
 If this isn’t the case, you should immediately turn the heating system off and unplug your furnace until you can have it professionally inspected.

-Beltway Air Conditioning & Heating has years of experience helping customers in Hanover and the surrounding areas overcome their heating issues.
+Beltway Air Conditioning, Heating, & Plumbing has years of experience helping customers in Hanover and the surrounding areas overcome their heating issues.
 No matter what issue you’re facing, our professional HVAC technicians can identify the problem and ensure that your heating system is running as efficiently and effectively as possible.
 We also offer the entire range of air conditioning services for residential and commercial customers including installation, maintenance and repair.
 Don’t struggle without adequate heat one minute longer.
-Contact Beltway Air Conditioning & Heating today to see how we can help.
+Contact Beltway Air Conditioning, Heating, & Plumbing today to see how we can help.

 company icon